 Kelly Molson: Yeah.

 Lee Cockerell: Because it was very basic and it’s all focused on people.
-I started thinking about my own behavior, my own communication, my own reaction to things, and that book helped me a lot.
+I started thinking about my own behaviour, my own communication, my own reaction to things, and that book helped me a lot.
 I’ve had it on my desk for, oh God, I think it came out in ’89 and that’s 30, 31 years ago.
 So yeah, that had an impact.
 I read now every day.
 I read a lot.
 And so, there’s so much to learn and to understand, and if you don’t read, you’re probably not going to get the truth because half the people in the world don’t know the truth.
 All they know are rumors or what their parents told them.
 I tell people, “Half to stuff in your brain’s not even true, so be careful.”

 Kelly Molson: Well, I mean, that’s a great book recommendation.
 Just remember listeners, we always give away a copy of the book recommendation from our guest.
 So if you would like to win a copy of this book, then just head over to our Twitter account that’s Skip the Queue and retweet this episode announcement with the comment, “I want Lee’s book,” and you will be in a chance of winning it.